 Part of the reason the modern pentathlon struggles to draw a crowd is that it is built around five disciplines that are hardly spectator sports: fencing, show jumping, shooting, swimming, and running.
-The ancient version, too, included events—discus and javelin—that aren’t exactly riveting, but it also benefited from scarcity, as the ancient Olympics had just a handful of events, mainly just running and chariot racing, while this year in Rio de Janeiro there are 41 other sports asking for your attention.
+The ancient version, too, included events—discus and javelin—that aren’t exactly riveting, but it also benefited from scarcity, as the ancient Olympics had just a handful of events, mainly just running and chariot racing, while in the 2016 Rio de Janeiro Olympics, there were 41 other sports vying for attention.

 The modern pentathlon also suffers from what you might call an origin problem.
 It has no reason to exist, other than that Pierre de Coubertin, the father of the modern Olympics, thought it should.
 Like its predecessor, Coubertin made the modern version based on military tasks, in this case, a calvary officer who might be expected to, at some point in the course of his work, run, swim, shoot, sword fight, and command an unknown horse.
 (Competitors are only assigned a random horse 20 minutes before competition is to begin.)

 The idea, Coubertin said, was to produce the “ideal, complete athlete,” or at least someone capable of being a highly-functioning soldier.

 And, initially, it was a sport dominated by military officers themselves.
 It was first contested at the 1912 Olympics in Stockholm, Sweden, where future World War II General George S. Patton, representing the U.S. Army, was among those competing.